 What is it?

-When students aren’t sure that they belong in your class as they’re doing the work of learning you’re asking them to do, then as soon as struggle comes they’re likely to interpret it as a signal that yells, “This is struggle unique to you; you don’t belong!”
-This creates a hamster wheel effect on their mind, making them hyperalert to any other signals from your classroom that they don’t fit.
-And because Belonging signals can be so ambiguous, the hamster wheel is more than just a little thing; it biases student hearts to interpret ambiguous signals as more of the “You don’t belong” variety.
+When students aren’t sure they belong in your class as they’re doing the work of learning that you’re asking them to do, then as soon as struggle comes, they’re likely to interpret it as a signal that yells, “This struggle is unique to you; you don’t belong!”
+This creates a hamster-wheel effect in their mind, making them hyper-alert to any other signals from your classroom that they don’t fit.
+And because Belonging signals can be so ambiguous, the hamster wheel is more than just a little thing; it biases student hearts to interpret ambiguous signals as more of the “you don’t belong” variety.

 So here’s a strong fix: Create an environment in which struggle is both normal and productive.